VandolinHimself/Trex-GPT/README.txt

-# README Trex-GPT
+# Trex-GPT

-A template of README best practices to make your README simple to understand and easy to use.
+A Google Chrome extension that interactions with the ChatGPT service.

 ## Table of Contents